zenrocklabs/zenrock-docs/docs/docs/testnet-guides/welcome.md

 A keyring defines an off-chain service for providing keys and signatures to zrChain.
 Keyrings are identified by a unique account identifier.

-Zenrock Labs, together with partners like Quicknode, provide a preferred MPC keyring.
+Zenrock Labs, together with partners like Quicknode, provide the Zenrock keyring.
 This ensures the distributed management of private key material across nodes in the MPC network.

 The Zenrock keyring architecture is pluggable - third parties can onboard their own keyring and provide keyring services via zrChain.
 A keyring provider may define custom fees for key and signature requests.